se491-fall2018-artwork-image-processor/artwork-image-processor/README.md

 ## Contributing

-TODO: Create Contribution Guidelines

-Ex:
-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/se491-fall2018-artwork-image-processor/artwork-image-processor/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-TODO: Create Versioning Guidelines
-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors